waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 - Two simple main interfaces for everyone:
     - One showing all the parade roles for this and next week, along with who has taken this role.
 If no-one has taken that role, there should be a button for the logged-in user to volunteer for that role.
     - Another showing that user's statistics over the past 10 weeks - how many times they have done each role.
-- An aditional interface for senior rates and officers, showing a unit-wide overview of who is 'pulling their load' in regard to doing each role
+- An additional interface for senior rates and officers, showing a unit-wide overview of who is 'pulling their load' in regard to doing each role
 - Some way for senior rates and officers to allocate an untaken role to someone.